 We have made significant efforts to continuously improve the quality of our products.
-Since we commenced our operations in June 2006, we have developed substantial expertise in manufacturing solar power products.
-Leveraging this expertise, we have improved our production equipment, developed proprietary know-how and technology for our production process and implemented strict quality control procedures in our production process.
-We operate in accordance with ISO 9001 quality management standards and have received CE and TÜV certifications for all of our modules sold in Europe and UL certifications for all modules sold in the United States.
-Our experience and capability in producing high quality silicon ingots and silicon wafers enable us to provide high quality solar cells and solar modules and further broaden our customer base.
-Our solar modules were selected by TRE Tozzi Renewable Energy, or TRE Tozzi, a large Italian industrial group, for its 35 MW on-grid solar power generating plant in Ravenna, Italy, after completing a comprehensive technical audit on our facilities, product quality and product performance in connection with the long-term project financing.
-This utility-scale solar power project is financed by an approximately \in 80 million loan facility from a syndicate of three leading Italian banks, and is scheduled for commissioning in December 2010.
-We believe that the selection of our products for this project is a demonstration of our product quality and financial strength to support our warranties.
-The high quality of our products has helped us enhance our brand name recognition among our customers and in the industry.
+Since we commenced our operation in June 2006 as a recovered silicon material supplier, we have developed substantial expertise in manufacturing solar power products.
+In addition, we have improved our production equipment, developed proprietary know-how and technology for our production process and implemented strict quality control procedures in our production process.
+We operate in accordance with ISO 9001 quality management standards and have received TÜV and CE certifications for certain models of our solar modules.
+The high quality of our silicon wafers has helped us enhance our brand name recognition among our customers and in the industry.
+We believe that our experience and capability in producing high quality silicon wafers will enable us to provide high quality solar cells and solar modules and further broaden our customer base.